lnxpy/hashnode/cl41l8qnv00qupmnv9c5x43l0.md

 - __With tests, fix bugs before implementing__.
 In Test-driven Development, developers try to design tests before they get their hands dirty with the actual implementation.
 They test a feature before they even add it to the project.
 Once it passed the tests statistically and logically, they merge it.

 - __Tests are like documents__.
 With clean tests, you'll increase the maintainability of your project and the new developers can easily understand the different parts of the project by reading the tests and finding each part's requirements.
-When someone reads the tests, he/she understands what that unit is supposed to do.
+When someone reads the tests, he understands what that unit is supposed to do.
 That's where Guido Van Rossum says:

 > Code is read more often than it is written.